-Endsleigh are the biggest name in student insurance, as they specifically cater to providing affordable policies for young people – plus, they're the only insurance provider recommended by the NUS.
+Endsleigh is the biggest name in student insurance as they specialise in providing affordable policies for young people – plus, they're the only insurance provider recommended by the NUS.

 For this reason, they specialise in gap year and study abroad insurance, so if you're planning an extended trip, they're a good option to check out.